-The Panel has undertaken a site inspection, considered any submissions reviewed the assessment report prepared by Council officers that addresses the relevant matters detailed in Section 4.15 of the Environmental Planning and Assessment Act 1979.
+The Panel has undertaken a site inspection, considered any submissions and late correspondence and reviewed the assessment report prepared by Council officers that addresses the relevant matters detailed in Section 4.15 of the Environmental Planning and Assessment Act 1979.

-For the reasons generally in the assessment report, the Panel is satisfied that the application can be approved subject to the conditions in the assessment report with the following amendments:
+For the reasons generally in the assessment report, the Panel is satisfied that the application can be approved.